Nodonisko/react-native-skia-pong-wars/README.md

 ## Shoutouts 📣

 Huge shoutout to [vnglst](https://github.com/vnglst) for sparking the idea and for the [original source code](https://github.com/vnglst/pong-wars) that inspired this project.
-Couldn't have done it without you!